 Richard joined Watsi on March 12th, 2013.
 Seven years ago, Richard joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Richard's most recent donation traveled 8,300 miles to support Aye, a 58-year-old day labourer from Burma, to fund a hysterectomy so she can live pain-free.
+Richard's most recent donation traveled 8,600 miles to support Slai, a 41 year old security guard from Thailand, to fund sinus surgery.

 Richard has funded healthcare for 119 patients in 14 countries.